chenyong2github/UnrealEngine/Engine/Plugins/Runtime/NetworkPrediction/readme.txt

 //	Network Prediction Plugin
 // --------------------------------------------------------------------------------------------------------------------

+9-2-2020:

+Update for root motion.
+This improves on the previous implementation:
+-UMockRootMotionSource as a base class for "root motion defining thing".
+-New source types can be added without modifying the root motion simulation or driver code.
+-Sources can have networked internal state and parameters.
+-The root motion source is net serialized as a {SourceID, StartTime, Parameters} tuple via TMockRootMotionSourceProxy -Sources define how their internal state/parameters are encoded into the Parameters blob via UMockRootMotionSource::SerializePayloadParameters
+-Encoding SourceID is done through a new

+This pattern is very relevenant for things like custom movement modes or other data-driven extensions of simulations.

+Minor updates:
+-Trace local frame offset to Insights.
+-Store latest simulation time in FNetworkPredictionStateView -Fix a couple issues where wrong time/frame was being traced, causing bugs in Insights

 8-10-2020:

 Initial mock root motion checked in.
 This is the begining of root motion networking which will find its way into the new movement system.